almsasantos/TechHotel-Angular/README.md

 Once the user has a room, they are allowed to make appointments in different kinds of hotel services: **Massages**, **Pool Rents** and **Room Food Services**.
 Every service has an associated price with it.
 There are in total **5** different **type of massages** available, in terms of pool rents the user can rent "x" number of **floaties** and **towels** and when requesting for a room food service there are a **Food Menu** and a **Drink Menu** with a bunch of options available and different prices.
 After requesting for a service, an **invoice** of that **specific service** will be **created** with the user id and its room where they are located, the total price of the service and the type of service provided.

-Every service can be updated (for example, a user with a massage appointment can change the type of massage) if the service wouldn't have been provided and another invoice will be emitted, in the case of Room Food Services, the users can update the food or drink menu if the service wouldn't have been delivered. **All services requests only occurs when user has enough balance for them**.
+Each service can be updated if it hasn't been provided yet, for example the number of Towels or Floaties rented in a Pool Rent can be changed if the hour of the rent hasn't passed yet the time we are in, same goes for the massages.
+In the case of Room Food Services, the user is allowed to update their Food Menu and/or Drink Menu if the food hasn't been delivered it.
+Every time an update occurs a new invoice will be emitted. **All services requests only occurs when user has enough balance for them**.

+A side note is that **Swagger Documentation** is available for the **local microservices** in your computer, on the other hand the **Postman Documentation** is available for the **microservices deployed** in **cloud**.

 ## Tools
 - IntelliJ (Compile and run Java Program, JDK 11).